'The Crown,' 'Schitt's Creek' lead Golden Globes TV contenders | Entertainment

 The series' executive producer and co-creator, Bill Lawrence, said "Ted Lasso" was written with the hope that audiences might welcome a show with "an underlying kindness and hopefulness."
 "The discourse, whether it be political or on social media, can be so cynical and biting and mean-sprited," Lawrence said.
 "It was kind of therapeutic for all of us to work on and write about a group of people that are embracing hopefulness and forgiveness and empathy."

 "Ted Lasso" will compete with "Schitt's Creek," which swept last year's Emmys, HBO Max murder comedy "The Flight Attendant," "Emily in Paris" and "The Great."
-Winners of the Golden Globes will be announced during a televised ceremony hosted by actors Tina Fey and Amy Poehler on Feb.
+Winners of the Golden Globes for film and television will be announced during a televised ceremony hosted by actors Tina Fey and Amy Poehler on Feb.
 28.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)